OCA/server-tools/instance_introspection/README.rst

 ======================

 * Better link management to github and other code hosting (now just plai text and ssh is not maanged correctly).
+* Add other secure introspections which read the config file on developer mode.

 Bug Tracker
 ===========